-The energy audit shall include inspection of air infiltration sources, air barriers and ventilation.
-Consider the house ventilation as a system, including both whole-building ventilation and local exhaust ventilation.
+The audit shall include inspection of air infiltration sources, air barriers, and ventilation.
+Consider the house ventilation as a system, including both whole-building ventilation and local/spot exhaust ventilation.

-- 8.1 Identification of sources of indoor air pollutants. - 8.2 For houses with an attached or "tuck under" garage, identification of joints, seams, penetrations, openings between door assemblies and their respective jambs and framing, and other sources of air leakage through walls and ceilings separating the garage from the residence and its attic area. - 8.3 Evaluation of terminations of all exhaust fans and clothes dryer vents. - 8.4 Evaluation of existing ventilation systems in the dwelling. - 8.5 Determination of the ventilation needs.
+- 8.1 Identification of sources of indoor air pollutants. - 8.2 Identification of pathways for pollutants to enter the conditioned space of the home. - 8.3 Evaluation of terminations of all mechanical ventilation and clothes dryer vents. - 8.4 Evaluation of existing ventilation systems in the dwelling. - 8.5 Determination of the ventilation needs.